The

 interior photo.

-I got my camera via a classified ad for very little money, so i'm
+I got my cameras via classified ads for very little money, so I'm

-pleased with it.
+pleased with them.
 There is a successor, the Lomo'Instant Automat.
 It has

 automatic speed but only 2 apertures.
 It's much more expensive.